 Patrick Reinikainen is an associate in the firm’s Litigation and Enforcement practice group.
-Patrick represents clients in complex litigation, civil and criminal government enforcement matters, and internal investigations.
+Patrick represents clients in civil and criminal government enforcement matters, complex litigation and appeals, and internal investigations.
 He also has experience advising companies on anti-corruption, anti-money laundering, securities regulation, and data privacy and cybersecurity issues.

 Prior to joining Ropes & Gray, Patrick served as a law clerk for the Honorable Julio M. Fuentes of the U.S. Court of Appeals for the Third Circuit and the Honorable Thomas P. Griesa of the U.S. District Court for the Southern District of New York.
 While attending law school, Patrick served as an extern for the U.S. Attorney’s Office, where he assisted federal prosecutors with cases involving both violent and financial crimes.
 He also interned for the Honorable John T. Curtin in U.S. District Court for the Western District of New York and the Honorable Gerald J. Whalen in New York State Supreme Court.

 Patrick maintains an active pro bono practice, which has included assisting Criminal Justice Act appointed counsel in the representation of a criminal defendant facing bank fraud charges in U.S. District Court for the Southern District of New York, a death row inmate on appeal to the U.S. Supreme Court, and a group of constitutional law professors as amici curiae in a case involving an issue of Presidential immunity.

 - Representing individuals and companies across industries in criminal and civil proceedings brought by the SEC and DOJ.

 - Advising private equity firms and hedge funds on compliance and risk management issues and the handling of regulatory examinations and investigations by the SEC.

 - Assisting a company in responding to a civil antitrust inquiry by the DOJ in connection with a proposed merger.*